evanx/rquery/docs/adhoc-promisify.md

 In this case, it mixes in new async functions e.g. `llenAsync` et al for all Redis commands.

-However we sometimes promisify specific functions.
+However we sometimes want to promisify specific functions.

-For this purpose we have a `Promises` module with the following `promisify` function:
+For this purpose we have a `Promises` module with the following trivial `promisify` function:

 ```javascript
 export function promisify(fn) {